Stacey Abrams launches 2nd campaign for Ga. Gov. - NewsBreak

-Stacey Abrams will be back on the campaign trail in a second bid for governor of Georgia next year, setting the stage for a possible rematch with GOP Gov. Brian Kemp whom she lost to in 2018.
-Abrams, hoping to become the nation's first Black female governor, made her campaign...
+Democrat Stacey Abrams is running for Georgia governor again, and Republican Gov. Brian Kemp framed the possibility of their rematch as a battle for the soul of the state.
+Abrams announced her second gubernatorial candidacy last week; she lost to Kemp by 1.4% of the 4 million votes cast in 2018.

-ATLANTA — (AP) — Stacey Abrams announced a long-awaited second run for Georgia governor this week, but with Democrats facing a sour national environment and Republican Gov. Brian Kemp facing challenges within his own party, the 2022 campaign will look different from 2018.
-Abrams' narrow loss, highlighted by her claims...
+ATLANTA (AP) — Stacey Abrams announced a long-awaited second run for Georgia governor this week, but with Democrats facing a sour national environment and Republican Gov. Brian Kemp facing challenges within his own party, the 2022 campaign will look different from 2018.
+Abrams' narrow loss, highlighted by her claims that...

 In her "Ingraham Angle" commentary on Friday, host Laura Ingraham said Georgia residents should ignore former State Rep. Stacey Abrams, D-Fulton, as she embarks on a second consecutive attempt at the Governor's Mansion after debatably not conceding her first loss four years ago.
 Ingraham noted that Abrams on Friday said...